The city that never sleeps.

 The city of solid concrete and never-ending traffic, of bright lights and dark alleyways.

-I must have blacked out for a second because when I came to, another gun shot sent my ears ringing followed by a deafening silence.
+I must have blacked out for a second because when I came to, another gunshot sent my ears ringing, followed by a deafening silence.

 I could feel my heart beating out of my chest as I stood against the cold stone, hoping that my loud breathing wouldn’t give away my presence.

 Watching dumbfounded as the events before me unraveled, Norman’s horrified eyes were engraved into my memory, moments before he was gunned down.

 The act alone placed me in a catatonic state, afraid to blink away the tiny speck of blood that had lodged itself into my eyeball, the sting inducing a twitch.

 I had been the last person he’d seen before the life was stolen from him.
 The thoughts that must’ve gone through his head when the bullet pierced through the bones and cartilage of his skull.
 A sight that I wouldn’t wish upon the worst of my enemies.

 Norman had plausibly heard the second gunshot and Ramona’s bloodcurdling scream, seconds before she hit the solid ground next to him.
 For it is the sense known to die last.